1. The Problem

 Well-to-well contamination causes one well on a fingerprinting plate to contain

 material from a neighboring well.
-The contaminated
+The contaminated fingerprints

 We emphasize that it is well-to-well contamination which causes the major